MaxSinclair/DRLND_Navigation_Agent/README.md

 Source code of learning algorithm is placed in main/ directory.
 The algorithm is composed mainly of next three parts.

 #### Double DQN
-As reinforcement learning algorithm, I implemented Double DQN (DDQN).
-Because Double DQN overcome the tendency which DQN overestimates the reward of action, DDQN can achieve better performance then DQN on average (but I don't have enough time to check it..)

-Inside DDQN, I used two layer neural network as Q-Value Estimator.
-Hidden layers are composed of State -> 64 -> LeakyReLU -> 64 -> LinearReLU -> Action
+The reinforcement learning algorithm Double DQN (DDQN) is implemented.
+Hidden layers are composed of State -> 64 -> LeakyReLU -> 64 -> LinearReLU -> Action.
+The optimizer is ADAM.

 #### Experience Replay
-Similarly to original DQN paper, I implemented Experience Replay.
+Experience Replay is also implemented.
 In this technique, D-DQN model is trained by mini-batch from replay buffer.

 #### Epsilon Greedy
 Agent select next action based on Epsilon Greedy.
 At probability epsilon, agent select at random from action space.
-The value of epsilon is set 0.95, and decrease gradually with time until 0.000001.
+The value of epsilon is set 1, and decrease at a rate of epsilon_decay = 0.95 with time until 0.000001.

 ## Agent Results
 This is plot of rewards when training.
-At Episode 524, agent performance met the criteria and stopped training. (mean scores of last 100 episodes is above +13)
+At Episode 271, agent performance met the criteria and stopped training. (mean scores of last 100 episodes is above +13).